-During the annual Arizona Legislative session, the Chamber’s Public Affairs team is hard at work tracking bills and providing real-time information on proposals that impact Arizona businesses.
-The listings below provide a brief description of each issue committee and a link to summaries of key bills that the Public Affairs team has identified as effecting the business community.
+During the annual Arizona Legislative session, the Chamber’s Public Affairs team diligently tracks bills and provides real-time information on proposals that impact Arizona businesses.

 - Agriculture, Environment & Water Issue Committee Supports environment, water and natural resources policies based on sound science and responsive to Arizona’s unique needs.
 Responds to the needs of the business community by participating in policy-making that supports a strong business climate, while respecting the state’s natural resources.